felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 since I was used to owning collectible items (see [how and why I got rid of my video game collection](/posts/2021/03/selling-my-video-game-collection-the-hoarding-project/)).
-Whatever the reason, I'm glad I made it this far despite this backwards mindset, because I don't plan on doing this ever again.
+Whatever the reason, I'm glad I made it this far in  life  despite this backwards mindset, because I don't plan on doing this ever again.

 So there you have it.
 Now you know why I believe a curved book spine is beautiful.
 It means